PA Breweries updates NY Breweries updates VMDDC Breweries updates

 380 Coal St., Wilkes-Barre 570/270_ROCK (7625)

-FINAL UPDATE: Black Rock's brewhouse is going in the new Iron Hill Phoenixville, and the place has become the excellent new Arena Bar & Grille, so I reckon that pretty much writes the end of this story.
+FINAL UPDATE: Black Rock's brewhouse is going in the new Iron Hill Phoenixville, so I reckon that pretty much writes the end of this story.
 Pity.

 10/12/06: The Brewerie is open,